freqtrade/freqtrade/docs/bot-basics.md

   * Considers stoploss, ROI and sell-signal, `custom_sell()` and `custom_stoploss()`.
   * Determine sell-price based on `ask_strategy` configuration setting or by using the `custom_exit_price()` callback.
   * Before a sell order is placed, `confirm_trade_exit()` strategy callback is called.
+* Check position adjustments for open trades if enabled.
+  * Call `adjust_trade_position()` strategy callback and place additional order if required.
 * Check if trade-slots are still available (if `max_open_trades` is reached).
 * Verifies buy signal trying to enter new positions.
   * Determine buy-price based on `bid_strategy` configuration setting, or by using the `custom_entry_price()` callback.